loganmwiggins/int-convert/README.md

 3. See your result in the field below, and learn more about your conversion in the Conversion Info window And that's it!
 Not only does the website give you the conversion result, but it also teaches you how to make the conversion on your own by providing the formula and a detailed description of how to do it.

-### Enjoy!
+### Enjoy
 Thanks for reading about and using the IntConvert application.
-I hope you enjoy.
+Enjoy!